-n is a decimal number from 1 through 99 specifying the number of command buffers requested. display displays how many buffers are available and how many are currently in use (have executable commands in them). free specifies that existing buffers are to be deleted.
+n is a decimal number from 1 to 99 specifying the number of command buffers requested.
+DISPLAY displays how many buffers are available and how many are currently in use (have executable commands in them).
+FREE specifies that existing buffers are to be deleted.